cristech2/fastapi-intructions/.github/instructions/python.instructions.md

 - For duck typing, use `typing.Protocol` (PEP 544) to define structural interfaces.
 - Avoid using `typing.Any` unless strictly necessary and justified with a comment.

-**Docstrings:**
-**Note:**
-Use docstrings and comments for documentation intended for humans.
-`Annotated` should only be used when metadata is consumed by tools (e.g., Pydantic, FastAPI) for validation, documentation, or autocompletion.
-Do not use `Annotated` for descriptive comments—prefer docstrings or inline comments instead.
-- Provide docstrings following **PEP 257** conventions for all public modules, functions, classes, and methods.
-- Docstrings must document the purpose, parameters (`Args`), return values (`Returns`), and any exceptions raised (`Raises`).
-- Follow a consistent style (e.g., Google, NumPy, or reStructuredText).
-- Place docstrings immediately after the `def` or `class` keyword.

 **Comments:**
 - Write clear and concise comments.